Preparing for your appointmentBy Mayo Clinic staff

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-Certain medications can affect peptic ulcer tests, so your doctor may want you to stop taking them, and he or she may be able to suggest alternatives to these drugs.
+Certain medications can affect peptic ulcer tests, so your doctor may want you to stop taking them.
+He or she may be able to suggest alternatives to these drugs.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
 It's also a good idea to keep written track of your symptoms as well as the food you're eating.
 People with peptic ulcers often experience more symptoms when their stomachs are empty.